DalgoT4D/dalgo_docs/docs/intro.md

 ### 2.2.
 Managing your Data Sources

 **Your data Sources are the different places where data lies.
-This could be Google Sheets, KoboToolbox, Avni, or CommCare to name a few.
+These could be Google Sheets, KoboToolbox, Avni, or CommCare to name a few.
 Dalgo can connect to over 300 data sources. _We also develop connectors for new sources to meet your needs_.**

 1. Click on the “Sources” tab in the Ingest section
 2. To add a source, click on “+ New Source”